Trendyol/kafka-konsumer/README.md

 ## Migration Guide

 ### V2 Release Notes
-- Added ability for manipulating kafka message headers
+- Added ability for manipulating kafka message headers.
-- Changed consumeFn and batchConsumeFn as pointer signature
 - Added transactional retry feature.
 Set false if you want to use exception/retry strategy to only failed messages.
-- Changed from auto-commit to manuel commit default without reducing performance.
+- Enable manuel commit at both single and batch consuming modes.
-- Bumped kafka-cronsumer for getting latest changes.
+- Bumped [kafka-cronsumer](https://github.com/Trendyol/kafka-cronsumer/releases) to the latest version:
   - Backoff strategy support (linear, exponential options)
   - Added message key for retried messages
   - Added x-error-message to see what was the error of the message during processing